 The free trademark check I encourage you to do through TESS is simply a cursory search of the USPTO records.
 It will reveal only (1) live trademark applications, (2) live trademark registrations, (3) dead trademark applications, and (4) dead trademark registrations that match your search query.
-You can very easily restrict your search to only live trademark applications and registrations (since those tend to be the most relevant), but there may be reasons why you would want to review dead applications and registrations as well.
+You can very easily restrict your search to only live trademarks (since those tend to be the most relevant), but there may be reasons why you would want to review dead trademarks as well.

 The Severe Limitations of a Free Trademark Check

 As previously mentioned, TESS is offered to the public free-of-charge.
 But as the old saying goes, you only get what you pay for.
 And TESS is no exception to this rule.
 The trademark check you perform through TESS (and any other free service for that matter) will not tell you whether your trademark is eligible for registration.
 Let me repeat that.
 It will not tell you whether your trademark application will be approved after it’s reviewed by a USPTO examining attorney.
 Let me explain:

 - There are many types of trademarks that are ineligible for registration under any circumstances (e.g. trademarks that are deceptive, geographically deceptively misdescriptive, or functional).
 A free trademark check won’t tell you if your mark falls into one of the numerous categories of marks that are completely barred from being registered.

 - There are some types of trademarks that are only eligible for registration under certain circumstances (e.g. trademarks that are merely descriptive, primarily geographically descriptive, deceptively misdescriptive, or merely a surname).
 Again, a free trademark check cannot tell you if your mark falls into one of these categories.